Off-duty Los Angeles police officer fatally shot

-LOS ANGELES (AP) - Los Angeles police are investigating the fatal shooting of an off-duty Los Angeles police officer.
+LOS ANGELES (AP) - An off-duty Los Angeles police officer was shot and killed at a Lincoln Heights taco stand early Saturday and authorities are searching for a suspect.

-Acting Police Chief Beatrice Girmala said at around 1 a.m.
-Saturday a civilian flagged down a motorcycle officer and reported shots fired in the city’s Lincoln Heights neighborhood.
+Acting Police Chief Beatrice Girmala said a civilian flagged down a motorcycle officer at around 1 a.m.
+Saturday and reported shots fired.
 The officer found two men had been shot.

 The off-duty officer died from his wounds and the other man was hospitalized in unknown condition.